CatherineMeng/HeteroRL/README.md

 <img src="https://github.com/CatherineMeng/HeteroRL/blob/main/images/scores_actor_dqn.png" alt="drawing" width="240"/>

+Note that this example plot shows a short operating example and cuts off training at 2000 gradient steps.
+For full convergence to the optimal reward, increase the "num\_training\_eps" to >100K.

 ## General Usage Instructions
 This section details the general usage of PEARL on arbitrary algorithms and CPU-GPU-FPGA platforms.